divyamhi/longbench-diagnostics/README.md

 - OS: macOS / Windows
 - Python: 3.13
-- Hardware: CPU for preprocessing/testing; GPU used for model inference (Google Colab)
+- Hardware: CPU for preprocessing/testing; GPU used for model inference
 - Models used:
   - Llama-3.1-8B-Instruct